 A: We have a stroke team that is activated when a stroke patient is admitted into our emergency room.
 We are notified by the EMS team in the field so that we can immediately activate our team.
 When the patient arrives, he or she is evaluated for signs of stroke.
 If signs exist, our neuro-hospitalists conduct further tests and imaging studies.
 If appropriate, the patient is administered a clot-busting drug, tPA (tissue plasminogen activator).
 If we determine the vessel blockage is too big then we not only administer the clot-busting drug, but we activate our neuro-interventionalist team to prepare the patient for surgery.
 Once the patient’s vital signs are stable, the neuro-intensivist takes over and cares for the patient in the intensive care unit.
 Each person has a designated responsibility and everyone works seamlessly to create the best outcome for the patients.
 What’s most impressive is that this all occurs in less than 60 minutes from the patient entering our emergency room.
 Research shows that a stroke patient loses 32,000 brain cells every second of a stroke, so time really matters.
 Our long-term goal is to reduce this process to 30 minutes.

 Q: What are the long-term goals for Novant Health as it relates to neurosciences?

 A: Our system wide goal is to provide a remarkable patient experience in neurosciences regardless of the entry point of the patient into the system.
-Whether it’s Brunswick or Forsyth County, Matthews, Charlotte, North Carolina or Northern Virginia, we want to give our patients the same excellent care throughout our system.
+Whether it’s Brunswick or Forsyth County, Matthews, or Charlotte, North Carolina, we want to give our patients the same excellent care throughout our system.